ClickCease Breast Reduction Surgery In Phoenix & Scottsdale - Improve Appearance & Comfort

 Before Your Breast Reduction Surgery

-If you are age 45-54 and have not had a mammogram within one year, Dr. Weinrach will require you to have a mammogram (breast x-ray) before surgery.
-He will give you instructions on how to prepare for surgery, including medications to take and when to stop eating and drinking before surgery.
+If you are between the ages of 45 and 54 and haven’t had a mammogram in the past year, Dr. Weinrach will recommend a mammogram (breast x-ray) before your surgery.
+He will provide you with instructions on how to prepare for the surgery, including which medications to take and when to stop eating and drinking beforehand.

 Where Your Breast Reduction Will Be Performed